hatemogi/msgpacker/README.md

     gem install msgpacker

+Then you now have a executable script named `msgpacker`.

+## Usage

+Prepare a sample JSON file

+    $ echo '{"compact": true, "schema": 0}' > DATA.json

 And then execute:

     $ cat DATA.json | msgpacker > DATA.mpac

-Then you might want to decode the MsgPack-ed file
+Finally, you might also want to decode the MsgPack-ed file

     $ cat DATA.mpac | msgpacker -d -n > DATA_decoded.json

-If you give the -n option, it prints decoded json items with newline(\n) character appended.
+If you give the `-n` option, it prints decoded json items with newline(\n) character appended.